Belz - guidebook

 The pilgrimage destination

-Belz remains an important pilgrimage destination of the Hasidim from all over the world, who want to visit the graves of famous tzadiks.
-For the purpose of these visits, a new synagogue, a mikveh and a pilgrim's house were built in front of the cemetery.
-In 2007, a wall was built around the cemetery.
-The keys to the cemetery gates can be obtained by calling: +38 032 575 24 17.
+Belz remains an important pilgrimage destination for Hasidim from all over the world who want to visit the graves of the famous tsaddikim.
+To satisfy the needs of visitors, a new synagogue, a mikveh, and a pilgrims’ hostel have been built on the opposite side of the cemetery in the northern part of the town.
+The cemetery was circumscribed by a wall in 2007.
+Keys to its gate can be obtained at: +380325752417.

 Jewish cemetery (16th century), Mickievicha 106